What personal information do we collect from the people that visit our blog, website, or newsletter?

 Retention of information

-PII that is no longer necessary and relevant to provide our services may be de-identified and aggregated with other non-personal data to provide insights which are commercially valuable to The Chief Storyteller®, such as statistics of the use and time spent on the various pages and blog posts on our site.
+PII that is no longer necessary and relevant to provide our services may be de-identified and aggregated with other non-personal data to provide insights that are commercially valuable to The Chief Storyteller®, such as statistics of the use and time spent on the various pages and blog posts on our site.

-The Chief Storyteller®is owned and operated in the United States.
+The Chief Storyteller® is owned and operated in the United States.
 If you are located outside of the United States, and choose to visit our site, receive our newsletter, click on embedded content, etc., you acknowledge and understand that your PII is transferred, processed, and stored in the United States, as it is necessary to perform our services.
 United States privacy laws may not be as protective as those in your jurisdiction.

 While The Chief Storyteller® strives to protect your PII, no data transmission over the Internet can be guaranteed to be absolutely secure.
 The Chief Storyteller® cannot warrant the security of any information you transmit to us.
 Transmitting PII is done at your own risk.